MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 If you have an "expensive" fixture (one that takes a lot of time to generate), you may want to change this so that the fixture is created fewer times.
 You can do this by adding the `scope` argument to the fixture.
-One scope we might pick is `module`, meaning that a new fixture will be created for each testing module.
+One scope we might pick is `module`, meaning that a new fixture will be created for each testing module rather than for each testing function.

 ~~~
 @pytest.fixture(scope="module")